teha2/chemical_toxicology/MIE NN Models Oct 2019/README.txt

 Input biological data used in model construction is also included for reference, and one (AR) has already been converted into a moleuclar fingerprint.

 Further information on the models is available in the included PDF.

+These files form part of the supporting information for "Neural network activation similarity: a new measure to assist decision making in chemical toxicology" by TEH Allen et al. which can be found at https://pubs.rsc.org/en/content/articlelanding/2020/sc/d0sc01637c